The Throne of Fire (film)

+Plot

 Production

 Parts of Throne of Fire were shot at Bracciano in Rome with interiors shot at De Paolis Studios and Elios studios in Rome.

 The film reuses the village raid sequence from the 1982 film Barbarian Master.

 Release

 The Throne of Fire was released on 17 June 1983 in Italy and on 5 June 1986 in the United States.

 Reception

 In his overview of 1980s action films, Daniel R. Budnik described the film as a "Conan rip-off from Italy" that was closer to "peplum from the late 1950s" and had a similar "meandering feel" that the films of that era had.